Mehedi-Hasan-Rabbi/Code_Playground/README.md

 # Code_Playground

-I made it when I studied in 4th semester in univarsity.
+I made it when I studied in the 4th semester at university.
 Course Code: CIT-220,
 Course Title: Web Programming Project

- It's an online Code Editor use to run C and C++ programs.
-Also this website can be use to write and develop code in HTML, CSS and JS.
-There are also some cool feature in the website that is Sorting algorithms visualizer to see how sorting works, Quiz exam.
+ It's an online Code Editor used to run C and C++ programs.
+Also, this website can be used to write and develop code in HTML, CSS, and JS.
+There are also some cool features on the website: Sorting algorithms visualizer to see how sorting works, Quiz exam.

 Features
 1. User Registration